LHommeDeBat/QuantumServiceMessaging/README.md

 This alternative version of the [QuantumService](https://github.com/LHommeDeBat/QuantumServiceFaas) relies on a filesystem and the usage of the Python-CLI instead of using FaaS for deploying and executing python scripts written with qiskit.

 When a quantum application is submitted, the service uses the submitted code of the application to write a file to disk.
-For execution, it uses the CLI outside of the running service to execute the python files (the machine requires an additional python runtime with qiskit installed).
+For execution, it uses the Python-CLI from inside the service to execute the python files (the machine requires an additional python runtime with qiskit installed).

 ## How to use

+Before starting the application, rename the **docker-compose-template.yml** to **docker-compose-yml** and replace missing variables marked with **!...!**.
+In this case, it is only the volume for the mysql-database.

 To start the needed database and MQ-Server perform **docker-compose up -d** in root folder of the project.
 This should start the container **quantumservicefilesystemdb** at port 9025 and **quantumservicefilesystemmq** at port 1414